IamLiesa/blog_21moves/content/blog/how-to-work-out-during-your-vacation.md

 **Standard crunch:** Primarily targets the rectus abdominis (six-pack muscles).
 Not the most effective abdominal exercise, contrary to popular beliefs, but still a classic.

 **Twisting sit-up:** Traditional sit-up with an added twisting motion.
 Good for overall core strength and a definition of your abs.
 Primarily works your oblique muscles.
-Do one intervall to each site, then add the cardio sequence.
+Do one interval to each site, then add the cardio sequence.

 {{< fluid_pin_it_images
   "col-xs-6|img/posts/how-to-work-out-during-your-vacation/Italy-situp.jpg|standard crunch"